brunalos/clinical-trials-ml/README.md

 - Standardize data formats as needed.

 **Data Encoding:**
-- Encode categorical variables into numerical representations using techniques like one-hot encoding or label encoding.
+- Encode categorical variables into numerical representations using techniques like one-hot encoding, label encoding, binary encoding.

 **Normalization and Scaling:**
 - Normalize or scale numerical features to ensure uniformity and improve model performance.
-Techniques include Min-Max scaling or Standardization.

 **Data Splitting:**
 - Split the dataset into training and testing sets for machine learning models.